navapbc/mce-prototype/README.md

 Gatsby will perform an optimized production build for your site generating static HTML and per-route JavaScript code bundles.

+### `npm run deploy`

+An optimized production build of the site will be generated and pushed to the `gh-pages` GitHub branch.

 ### `npm run serve`

 Gatsby starts a local HTML server for testing your built site.